 This slow cooker French toast casserole is the perfect breakfast that you can put on the night before and have it ready for when you wake up in the morning.
 This dish is great if you want a cooked breakfast but have very limited time in the morning.

-If you’re looking to have this for dinner or as a dessert rather than breakfast then you can prepare it the night before and place it in the fridge.
-This will give the bread time to absorb the milk mixture.
+If you’re looking to have this for dinner or as a dessert rather than breakfast, then you can prepare it the night before and place it in the fridge.
+This extra time will give the bread time to absorb the milk mixture.
 You may find you need to drop the cooking time a bit by a couple of hours.

-If you want to see how this slow cooker recipe is prepared, then be sure to check out the video above.
+If you want to see how to prepare this slow cooker recipe, then be sure to check out the video above.
 It goes through everything you need to know for cooking this up just right.

 Slow Cooker French Toast Casserole Recipe

-Pour the milk mixture over the bread, the bread should be almost completely covered.
+- Pour the milk mixture over the bread, and the bread should be almost completely covered.

-Using cream instead of milk will result in a richer and heavier meal.
-This really just comes down to personal preference.
-Personally I prefer it with cream but you also add to the overall fat content of the dish.
+- Using cream instead of milk will result in a richer and heavier meal.
+This choice just comes down to personal preference.
+Personally, I prefer it with cream, but you also add to the overall fat content of the dish.

 You can do quite a few variations on this dish!
 One of my personal favorites is adding some chopped apple and spreading this between the layers of bread.
-This will result in a soft chunks of apple throughout your French toast.
-Of course you could just add about 1 cup of raisins to the egg mic instead.
+This variation will result in soft chunks of apple throughout your French toast.
+Of course, you could just add about 1 cup of raisins to the egg mic instead.

 Another variation is to use fruit bread instead of white bread.
-This will give you a fruity casserole that has all those amazing spices that are found in fruit bread.
+This change will give you a fruity casserole that has all those wonderful spices that are in fruit bread.

-If you’re after the nutritional information for this tasty casserole then you can find everything you need below.
-This doesn’t include any extras such as bacon or maple syrup that you might have with it.
+If you’re after the nutritional information for this tasty casserole, then you can find everything you need below.
+This information doesn’t include any extras such as bacon or maple syrup that you might have with it.